Adding a photo to your resume can be a smart choice, depending on where the position you want to apply for is located.

 If you decide that a resume with a photo will benefit your job search the most, you have to understand:

-Adding an image to your resume in the wrong location or one that’s too big or small can make it look unorganized, and if your photo is unprofessional, it can hurt your chances.
+Adding an image to your resume in the wrong location or one that’s too big or small can make it look unorganized, If your photo is unprofessional, it can hurt your chances.

 1. Pick the right photo

-• Using a front-facing headshot on a solid with a light background
+- Using a front-facing headshot on a solid and light background

 2. Set the size